Homeschool planning for year 9

 - How to figure out the spelling of a word by the parts that make it up.

-- How to think in logical fashion about words and their meanings.
+- How to think in logically about words and their meanings.

-- A few roots that give them the keys to hundreds of words.
+- A few roots can give them the keys to hundreds of words.